 Cannabis plants can be male, female, or hermaphrodites.
-The reproductive organs are found on separate plants, making it a dioecious plant.
+The reproductive organs are found on separate plants, making them a dioecious plant.
 A cannabis seed is created after a male plant pollinates a female plant.

 Most marijuana that is consumed is from a seedless female flower (hence the name sensimilla—sin semilla means without seed in Spanish).
-This makes it very unlikely to find seeds in product received from a dispensary.
+This makes it very unlikely to find seeds in products received from a dispensary.

 Some plants contain both male and female reproductive organs.
 These plants are known as hermaphrodites.
 Hermaphrodite plants can produce pollen and self-pollinate their own flowers.

 Regardless of whether a plant self-pollinates or a male plant pollinates a female plant, seeds are created.
 When the seeds reach maturity they are dropped from the plant.
 These seeds can be used to produce new plants or harvested for food or hemp oil.